tq-systems/meta-tq/doc/README.CortexM-on-IMX8X.md

 the starter kits.
 The M4 firmware is started by the bootstream.
 You should see a banner message on the UART for the M4 when the demo is started.

-When using the ping pong demo you can connect from running linux using:
+When using the ping pong demo you can connect from running Linux using:

 ```
 modprobe imx_rpmsg_pingpong